jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Thirst (Ex):** A vampire is sustained by the blood of the living.
 Each sunrise, you must consume an amount of temporary HP gained from your Fangs attack equal to 10% of its maximum HP (rounded up).
 If you start the day without the requisite temporary HP, you gain the Blood-Starved special quality (see below).

-**Blood-Starved (Ex):** A vampire who has not consumed enough blood to sustain itself suffers a -1 penalty on all d20 rolls and saves.
-These penalties stack with themselves every 3 days the vampire goes without accruing the requisite amount of feeding.
+**Blood-Starved (Ex):** If you have not consumed enough blood to sustain yourself, you suffer a -1 penalty on all d20 rolls and saves.
+These penalties stack with themselves every 3 days you go without accruing the requisite amount of feeding.
 These penalties are immediately removed once the vampire has and consumes enough temporary HP to slake its Thirst.

 **Frenzy (Ex):** When you are below half health and take damage, you must succeed on a Will save (DC 15 + damage taken) or enter Rage as a Barbarian, with the following exceptions: